-Since Spark 2.0 SparkSession has become an entry point to PySpark to work with RDD, DataFrame.
+Since Spark 2.0 SparkSession has become an entry point to PySpark to work with RDD, and DataFrame.
 Prior to 2.0, SparkContext used to be an entry point.
 Here, I will mainly focus on explaining what is SparkSession by defining and describing how to create SparkSession and using default SparkSession

 spark variable from

-SparkSession introduced in version 2.0, It is an entry point to underlying PySpark functionality in order to programmatically create PySpark RDD, DataFrame.
+SparkSession was introduced in version 2.0, It is an entry point to underlying PySpark functionality in order to programmatically create PySpark RDD, DataFrame.
 It’s object

 spark is default available in pyspark-shell and it can be created programmatically using SparkSession.